metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xp/README.md

 # DESCRIPTION

-This module provides functions can be used by **greple** pattern and region options.
+This module provides functions those can be used by **greple** pattern and region options.

 # OPTIONS